Skip to Main Content

 The entire application process is online, and Upgrade provides online account access to its customers.

-To apply for an Upgrade personal loan, you’ll start by filling out a one-page application to see which terms you qualify for based on a soft credit check (a credit inquiry that doesn’t impact your credit score).
+To apply for an Upgrade personal loan, you’ll start by filling out a one-page application to see which terms you qualify for based on a soft credit check — a credit inquiry that doesn’t affect your credit score.
 You’ll need to provide the following:

 You’ll also create an account with Upgrade at this stage, which requires an email address and password.
-If approved based on the soft inquiry, you’ll be able to view your loan offers.
+If preapproved based on the soft inquiry, you’ll be able to view your loan offers.

-Once you pick the offer that best fits your needs and ability to repay, accept it and provide your Social Security number to verify your identity and get your loan funded.
+Once you pick the offer that best fits your needs, accept it and provide your Social Security number to verify your identity and get your loan funded.
+This will require a hard credit check, which will temporarily drop your credit score a few points.
 Before you accept a loan from Upgrade, take a few minutes to compare the quote you receive with other personal loan rates from top lenders.

 Features and additional perks